stelzinga/MF/MGT_80.Tools.md

 Note that above approach depends on how Resources are managed.
 It is possible that a Venture keeps some slack in their Project assignments to be able to cope with new Projects arriving during the year.
 The availability or not of such Resources will mostly change in priority Medium.

 #### 0-Crit
-Applies only to non-planned Projects, i.e. not part of the Roadmap.
+Applies only to non-planned Projects, i.e., not part of the Roadmap.
 Such un-planned work can only be done for two type of Goals: Secure the Venture (Goal = sec) and Protect the Venture (Goal = pro).
 The reason is that growing or optimising a Venture (Goal = gro or opt) is not something that comes unplanned.
 There should be very few of such unplanned Projects.
 Priority Critical supersedes all existing Projects.
 So the nr of Projects with this priotiry should be kept close to 0, and there can be only as many as required to Protect or Secure a Venture on short term.
 In most cases Critical Projects emanate from specific demands or opportunities from the Environment e.g. Regulators, from senior Management or internal Suppliers in control functions, or alternatively by self-identified major zones or risk that were unknown until recently.
 Note that in MSS items of PlanningType = Venture, or Chg Goal are flagged Critical as well.
 This asures that they are always picked up on when doing filtering on priority).